openknowledgeireland/openknowledgeireland.github.io/open-access-in-ireland.md

                             </p>

                             <p class="western" lang="en-GB">
-                              <span style="font-size: small;">The launch of Ireland’s national Open Access policy has put Ireland ahead of many European partners.
+                              <span style="font-size: small;">The launch of Ireland's national Open Access policy has put Ireland ahead of many European partners.
 Irish research organisations are particularly successful in the following areas of research: Information and Communication Technologies, Health and Food, Agriculture, and Biotechnology. </span>
                             </p>

                             <p class="western" lang="en-GB">